8bitbuddhist/PixelMaestro-Studio/docsrc/Home.rst

 **What devices are supported by PixelMaestro Studio?**

-PixelMaestro Studio works on any device that supports serial communication and runs the PixelMaestro library.
+PixelMaestro Studio can control any device that can run the PixelMaestro library and supports serial communication.
 This includes Arduino, Raspberry Pi, Teensy, etc.

 **How do I connect my device to PixelMaestro Studio?**

-Plug in your device over USB, then follow the instructions in the :doc:`Device Tab <Device-Tab>` documentation.
+Plug in your device over USB, then follow the instructions in the :doc:`Device Tab <Device-Tab>` page.

 **When I click Connect on the Device Tab, nothing happens or I get an error message**